Skip to content

-What to expect in the CAT test and how to prepare
+What to expect in the CAT4 and how to prepare

 The CAT4 test is a Cognitive Abilities Test made by GL Assessments.
-The CAT4 tests provides a more rounded view of a child’s academic capability.
+CAT4 provides a more rounded view of a child’s academic capability.

 What is the format of the CAT4 test?